 We didn’t mind our aching muscles or joints.
 We didn’t mind our heavy loads.
 We didn’t even mind when our knees and chin almost touch with every step.
 We were just thankful for a blessed day.

-As we hike further, the sky turned from hazy burgundy to rose then to rich yellow.
+As we hiked further, the sky turned from hazy burgundy to rose then to rich yellow.
 By the time we reached the peak, we were face to face with the sun.
 It was a blend of cold and warm feeling reaching the top, looking back how far we have gone.

 All small moments came rushing in and there was nothing but a sense of pure, unadulterated happiness that filled our hearts.